docker-rpm-builder/docker-rpm-builder/README.md

 Of course, you should tell the tool which build image you'd like to use; that's the image where.
 I've baked some [prebuilt images](#prebuilt-images), but you should feel free to create your own, since that's the purpose of this tool.

-And you should tell the tool which target directory you'd like to use for rpm output; this directory whill be bound straight to %{_rpmdir} inside the build container, so mind that if your build process does something strange with it, files can be deleted.
+And you should tell the tool which target directory you'd like to use for rpm output; this directory will be bound straight to %{_rpmdir} inside the build container, so mind that if your build process does something strange with it, files can be deleted.
 If the target directory doesn't exist it will be created.

 ### Example